 There are other sites out there, but I have found these three to be the most helpful, well intentioned and accurate of them all.
 They are easy to use, so even the busiest on-the-go military family can find what they need.

 If you have found this article because you are a service member or a family member, thank you for your sacrifices and good luck finding what you need.
-I have often heard military counselors say that military family members often do not reach out for help with their unique situations because they feel alone.
+I have often heard military counselors members often do not reach out for help with their unique situations because they feel alone.
 Remember, there are groups of military family members all over the country who know exactly how you feel.
 Do not be afraid to contact them.